faraz9993/All_EIC_DevOps_Training/Day_16_Task.md

 ```
 ### Dynamic inventory is a script or a plugin that fetches the inventory from external sources like cloud providers, databases or other services.

 ### Next, I created a playbook that will install a nginx webserver on my target machine.
-Not only this, I also created a file, modified the content inside it and deleted it.
+Not only this, I also created a text file, modified the content inside it and deleted it.
 Below is that main.yaml file:

 ```
   - name: Project 4 tasks